gustavooferreira/wcrawler/README.md

 This will generate a webpage and load it on your default browser.

+Spheres are coloured based on the URL subdomain, you can pan, tilt and rotate the scene, drag the spheres and move them around, hover to check the URL they represent and click on them to go straight to that URL.

 **NOTE:** If you want to see a nice graph, make sure to run `wcrawler explore` with the `-m` flag.
 Tree mode doesn't create links back to the original URLs making for much nicer visualizations.
 Its utility?
-None, but the graph are undeniably more beautiful.
+None, but the graphs are undeniably more beautiful.

 Naturally, if you want a proper graph of the links visited and where they point to, just disregard the `-m` option.
-Don't try to visualize that however, cos it's going to look ugly, if not freeze your browser entirely.
+Don't try to visualize that, however, cos it's going to look ugly, if not freeze your browser entirely.
 Consider yourself warned :)

 # Example

-This will crawl the web starting at the `example.com` website up to a max of 8 depth levels, using 5 workers with a 6 second timeout per request and saving the collected data to `/tmp/result.json`.
+This following command will crawl the web starting at the `example.com` website up to a max of 8 depth levels, using 5 workers with a 6 second timeout per request and saving the collected data to `/tmp/result.json`.

 ```
 wcrawler explore https://example.com -d 8 -w 5 -t 6 -o /tmp/result.json
 ```

-This command will then generate an HTML file with a graph view of the data collected and load it onto the default web browser.
+This following command will then generate an HTML file with a graph view of the data collected and load it onto the default web browser.
 Only try to visualize the graph if you have specified the `-m` option!
 It's going to be the wrong graph, but it's going to look nice!

 ```
 wcrawler view -i /tmp/result.json